shautvast/crudlang/README.md

 ### An interpreter written in Rust.
 OMG!
-And it has everything I like in other languages
+And I cherry picked things I like, mostly from rust and python.
   - strictly typed
   - [] is a list
   - {} is a map